arowolo007/Hello-World/README.md

 # Hello-World
 Learning GitHub from the scratch.
 My name is Damilola Emmanuel.
-I love to play with data and make meaning from them.
+I love to play with data and make meaning from it.

-Thanks
+Thank you.